flynn0087/Mixed-varible-password-generator/README.md

 ## Contributing

 I never did figure out how to ensure each selected character set was guaranteed to be used, so that is a known issue.
-I used the MIT as this is a common project and people are allowed to use.
+I used the MIT as this is a common project and people are allowed to use it.
 Pull requests and advice are welcome.
 For major changes please create an issue first about the changes to be made.

 ## Credits